$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 WES evaluates the curriculum structure, the institution's accreditation through the Ministerio de Educación Nacional (MEN) via SNIES, and the specific program content.
 Depending on these factors, the outcome is one of three possible classifications:

-For a Tecnólogo evaluated as a diploma, the gap against someone with a 5-year Profesional degree reaching Bachelor's equivalency is 29 base points.
-When you layer in the skill transferability cross-factor (CLB 9 + Bachelor's = 50 points vs CLB 9 + diploma = 25 points), the total point difference can reach 54 points — more than a year of aging in the CRS formula.
+For a Tecnólogo evaluated as a two-year diploma, the gap against someone with a 5-year Profesional degree reaching bachelor's equivalency is 22 base points.
+When you layer in skill-transferability differences, the total gap depends on the rest of the profile.

 Why This Happens Specifically for Colombian Tecnólogos